Simonwzm/blog/source/_posts/BERT Paper Notes.md

 In pre-training technique, two main approach comprises the meaning of "Bidirectional".
 The masked language model and the "next sentence prediction" both contributes to the pre-train of "text-pair representations".

-We revolve around the above
+Some tips are written in the quotes.
+We mainly revolve around the above topics to begin the introduction of BERT.

 > **Token-based and Sentence-based Tasks**
 >